bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 layout: guide

 title: "Tutorial: How to create a digital twin of your car"
-tagline: Learn how to build a telemetry app to track specific dynamic parameters of an asset, such as the mileage of a car.
+tagline: Build a telemetry app to track specific dynamic parameters of an asset, such as the mileage of a car.
 header: header-car.jpg
 learn: >
     - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset

-    - How assets can be used to represent real objects on BigchainDB
+    - How assets can be used on BigchainDB to represent real objects

     - How to make a `CREATE` transaction to digitally register an object on BigchainDB